LunarEngineer/RunAThing/README.md

 # RunAThing - Python

-So What: Before you start your project just fork this and use it as a base.

-Why?
+So What: You want to run a project.
+You want that to be easy.
+You want to work with potentially everyone else.
+You want to just inherit a stable set of tools reusable for what you want to do.
+You want to *just be able to do what you want to do*.

+This time, in Python.

+Why is this not a cookiecutter?
+This needs to be a cookiecutter.

 This provides a consistent and reusable base for inheriting default dependencies such that subsequent projects can be automatically updated per changes in the root.
 This project is monitored for security.
+(And as soon as I can enable it security updates will be automated.)

-This will set you up with [tox](https://tox.wiki/en/latest/user_guide.html) as a local test runner and the ability to execute local actions.
+This will set you up with [tox](https://tox.wiki/en/latest/user_guide.html) as a local test runner and the ability to execute local actions; it will also define your data scope such that you can programatically access your data layers.

 This mirrors a production environment, and as such it sets expectations for security, quality, and implementation.

-This was heavily inspired by https://github.com/cicirello/python-github-action-template/
+This was heavily inspired by https://github.com/cicirello/python-github-action-template/ and https://github.com/audreyfeldroy/cookiecutter-pypackage.

 ## Project Structure